C4LV1NPU6/byu-cs260/startup/README.md

 Set up Startup HTML+CSS sub-website.

-We learned how to implement the Startup web application using HTML and CSS.
+I learned how to implement the Startup web application using HTML and CSS.
 This included the layout and appearances for the main game page.
-It was a lot of information but we used our Codepen prototype so it didn't take super long.
+It was a lot of information but I used my Codepen prototype so it didn't take super long.

 Sub-site name: https://startup.lightbikebattle.click/